 Living up to the tag “blue water paradise” comes naturally for NSW’s Port Stephens.
 Port Stephens may well be a small dot on the global tourism map, but the bay is six times the size of Sydney’s more illustrious harbour, which is home to the most distinctive Australian landmark, the Sydney Opera House.
 In comparison, you’d be surprised at how many nature-based things to do in Port Stephens you’ll find.

-When you have a few inquisitive dolphins popping up while you take a dip, and a flock of pelicans gathering nearby to greet the homecoming trawlers, it’s not just us human beings who have a liking for these coastal surrounds, a 2-hour 30-minute drive north of Sydney.
+When you have a few inquisitive dolphins popping up while you take a dip, and a flock of pelicans gathering nearby to greet the homecoming trawlers, it’s not just us human beings who have a liking for these coastal surrounds, a two-hour 30-minute drive north of Sydney.

 While the seagulls, lorikeets, kookaburras and pelicans are abundant in numbers, this hot spot is not just for the birds.